rbowen/presentations/talking-to-management/slides.md

 * I am sure you have a wonderful manager, and that they understand open source.
 Otherwise you wouldn't be at this event.
 But somewhere up the management chain is someone with different priorities.

 ---

+# Disclaimer 2:

+Every project is weird, in its own special way

+???

+* Nothing in open source is a guarantee.
+You can do everything right, and still have a bad experience with an open source project.
+The maintainers could be awful people.
+The project could be run by a company that has their own reasons for ignoring you.
+Maybe you have some weird corporate policy that makes it impossible for you to do the right thing.
+And maybe your manager isn't awesome as mine after all.
+* Open source, as you already know, is part culture, part religion, part science, part law, and part ego, with a lot of language, timezone, and network latency thrown in.
+* Nothing in this presentation should be construed as a promise

+---